Explore ARCALYST® (rilonacept) resources and FAQs

 You should not take medicines that block tumor necrosis factor (TNF), such as Enbrel® (etanercept), Humira® (adalimumab), or Remicade® (infliximab), while you are taking ARCALYST.
 You should also not take other medicines that block interleukin-1 (IL-1), such as Kineret® (anakinra), while taking ARCALYST.
 Taking ARCALYST with any of these medicines may increase your risk of getting a serious infection.

-Before starting treatment with ARCALYST, tell the healthcare provider if you:
+Before starting treatment with ARCALYST, tell the healthcare provider if you or your child:

 • Think you have an infection